 There was no further embellishment, however.

-There is nothing official on this, naturally, but while some reports suggest that it could be announced as early as next year, 2019, it is more likely to make an appearance within the following two.
+There is nothing official on release date and we doubt we'll hear anything concrete in the near future.
+Some early reports did suggest that it could be announced as early as 2019 but the console is more likely to make an appearance within the following two.

 Renowned industry analyst, Michael Pachter, games and electronics specialist for Wedbush Securities and host of YouTube series Pachter Factor, told The 1099 podcast that he believes the PlayStation 5 could launch in 2020.

 "If I had to bet, I'd say 2020," he said.

 "Sony's making so much money on PS4 that they'll continue to make it as long as they can milk it.
 I think the natural extension of that is that the PS4 Pro becomes the natural default PS4.

 "The PS5 is probably going to be their real 4K device and it feels, to me, that they're not going to launch the PS5 until sales momentum slows."

 Sony itself certainly dashed hopes of the new machine coming any earlier than that, by not even mentioning it during E3 2018.
 Plus, if a quote by Sony Interactive Entertainment CEO John Kodera is to be taken literally, we might not even see the PS5 until 2021.